How to Start a Business in 10 Steps

 Starting a business can seem a daunting task due to so much confusing information in different places.
 In this blog post, we’ll summarise best practice and give you a free guide to get you started on the right road.

-Here is our ten-step guide to how to start a business:
+Here is our ten-step guide to how to start a profitable business:

 You have a choice of self-employed, partnership or Limited Company (we won’t cover charities or social enterprises here).